chicagopython/chipy.org/README.md

     make migrate

 You can confirm that the migrations were successful.
 To do this, run `make shell` , which gives you a Bash shell within Docker.
-Then run `python manage.py migrate --list` .
+Then run `python manage.py showmigrations` .
 This shows a list of all the migrations.
 Make sure each migration has a marked checkbox, such as `[X] 0001_initial` .
 Then exit out of the shell by typing `exit` .

 Next, you should create a superuser to use to login to the site admin with.